b04zdotcom/rfid-hacking-cloning/README.md

 ```

 ### Write (HF)
-`nfc-mfclassic` is a utility for reading and writing HF Mifare Classic cards.
+`nfc-mfclassic` is a utility for reading and writing HF MIFARE Classic cards.

-Hold a writable card or tag to the module and run this command to write the contents saved in `dump1.mfd` to the new card.
+Hold a writable card to the module and run this command to write the contents saved in `dump1.mfd` to the new card.
 Use a capital `W` if you also want to overwrite the UID.
 Use a lowercase `w` if you want the card to keep it's original UID.
 ```
 nfc-mfclassic W a u dump1.mfd
 ```